yujiaxin666/rockphypy/docs/source/getting_started/01_Critical_Porosity_and_Gassmann_Fluidsubtitution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Remember Nur’s hypothesis: There is a critical (structure-dependent)
-porosity at which the framework stiffness goes to zero!
+porosity at which the framework stiffness goes to zero.
 The simple yet
 powerful critical porosity model is defined as:

 .. math::